-Psychosis describes the mental state of an individual when his or her connection with reality is weakened or lost.
+Psychosis describes a detachment from reality.
 Symptoms of psychosis include disturbances in perceptions, thoughts, moods, and behaviors.
 It is important to note that symptoms of psychosis are traditionally separated into positive symptoms (hallucinations, delusions, and disorganized speech/behaviors) and negative symptoms (avolition, social withdrawal, depressed mood, apathy, blunting of affect, and catatonia).

 Positive symptoms include hallucinations, delusions, and disorganized speech or behaviors.
-Hallucinations occur when an individual perceives a stimulus when no stimulus is present.
-For example, an individual might hear voices when no one is there or see things that aren’t real.
+Hallucinations occur when a person perceives a stimulus when no stimulus is present.
+For example, one might hear voices when no one is there or see things that aren’t real.
 Sensory hallucinations may occur in any of the senses.
-Illusions, on the other hand, are not hallucinations and occur when an individual misperceives a stimulus when there actually was one (e.g., misperceiving a piece of lint for a spider).
+Illusions, on the other hand, are not hallucinations and occur when a person misperceives a stimulus when there actually was one (e.g., misperceiving a piece of lint for a spider).

 Delusions are strongly held beliefs that are false.
 They represent disturbances of thought that can occur during psychotic episodes.
 Delusions are illogical and sometimes bizarre and persist despite refuting evidence.
 Common delusions include persecutory delusions (believing others are out to harm you), grandiose delusions (inflated sense of self-worth, invincibility, possessing special abilities), and referential delusions (believing ordinary events or normal human behaviors relate to you in some way).
 Sometimes, delusional systems or delusional themes can develop that are complex and elaborate.